 That message comes through loud and clear in a 2012 study by researcher Sarah Gaither of Duke University’s Identity & Diversity Lab.
 Gaither tracked white students who were paired with a roommate of another race and found these students came to have more diverse friends and believed that diversity was more important than did white students with a white roommate.

-There was only one type of roommate pairing that proved problematic, Gaither told the New York Times recently: Democrats and Republicans.
+There was only one type of roommate pairing that proved problematic, Gaither told the New York Times: Democrats and Republicans.
 Apparently, they couldn’t stand each other.

 Sara is Principal + Director of Strategy and Planning at Marketing for Change.